alloyproject/alloy-pool_nodejs/README.md

 ### Deployment via Installer

 1. Add your user to `/etc/sudoers`, this must be done so the script can sudo up and do it's job.
 We suggest passwordless sudo.
 Suggested line: `<USER> ALL=(ALL) NOPASSWD:ALL`.
 Our sample builds use: `pooldaemon ALL=(ALL) NOPASSWD:ALL`
-2. Run the [deploy script](https://raw.githubusercontent.com/alexmateescu/nodejs-pool/master/deployment/deploy.bash) as a **NON-ROOT USER**.
+2. Run the [deploy script](https://raw.githubusercontent.com/Venthos/nodejs-pool/master/deployment/deploy.bash) as a **NON-ROOT USER**.
 This is very important!
 This script will install the pool to whatever user it's running under!
 Also.
 Go get a coffee, this sucker bootstraps the intensecoin installation.
 3. Once it's complete, change as `config.json` appropriate.
 It is pre-loaded for a local install of everything, running on 127.0.0.1.
 This will work perfectly fine if you're using a single node setup.
 You'll also want to set `bind_ip` to the external IP of the pool server, and `hostname` to the resolvable hostname for the pool server. `pool_id` is mostly used for multi-server installations to provide unique identifiers in the backend.
 You will also want to run: source ~/.bashrc  This will activate NVM and get things working for the following pm2 steps.
 4. You'll need to change the API endpoint for the frontend code in the `poolui/build/globals.js` and `poolui/build/globals.default.js` -- This will usually be `http(s)://<your server FQDN>/api` unless you tweak caddy!
 5. The default database directory `/home/<username>/pool_db/` is already been created during startup.
 If you change the `db_storage_path` just make sure your user has write permissions for new path.
 Run: `pm2 restart api` to reload the API for usage.
 6. Hop into the web interface (Should be at `http://<your server IP>/admin.html`), then login with `Administrator/Password123`, **MAKE SURE TO CHANGE THIS PASSWORD ONCE YOU LOGIN**. *<- This step is currently not active, we're waiting for the frontend to catch up!
 Head down to the Manual SQL Configuration to take a look at what needs to be done by hand for now*.
 7. From the admin panel, you can configure all of your pool's settings for addresses, payment thresholds, etc.
-8. Make sure you do the manual mysql setup belore doing step 9.
-Navigate below to Manual Setup
-9. Once you're happy with the settings, go ahead and start all the pool daemons, commands follow.
+8. Once you're happy with the settings, go ahead and start all the pool daemons, commands follow.

 ```shell
 cd ~/nodejs-pool/